mintpepper95/KnowledgeIsPower/Atlassian.md

-Systems design: jira active sprint board, what components would you use, how would you optimize the FE loading of thousands/millions of jira tickets, how would you measure performance.
+Systems design: ·jira active sprint board·, what components would you use, how would you optimize the FE loading of thousands/millions of jira tickets, how would you measure performance.

 Advice to candidates: a lot of emphasis around not just giving a solution but presenting alternatives with pros and cons.
 Speak your mind.